Frequently Asked Questions

 Q: What does the name JeSuisAnas refer to?

 Je Suis Anas means “I am Anas” in French.
-It is a platform where Ghanaians can join the fight against corruption in our society.
+This website is a platform where Ghanaians can join the fight against corruption in our society.

 Q: Who is behind JeSuisAnas?